Is Wise Money Transfer Safe? – Can I Really Trust them to Send Money Overseas? 2026

 Is Wise legit?

-Wise is a legitimate, safe provider which already serves over 16 million customers around the world.
+Wise is a legitimate international money transfer provider serving over 16 million customers worldwide.

 Customer Reviews with Trustpilot